GeopJr/Collision/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Do you think Hashbrown can improve?
+about: Do you think Collision can improve?
 Create an issue!
 title: ''
 labels: enhancement
 assignees: GeopJr